How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 The Marrakech Marathon course is undulating, with an initial decline and a final (though barely noticeable) incline

-The route has been approved by an international official expert at IAAF, IAAF being the former name of World Athletics (until 2019).
-The organizers also claim that the event complies with certain criteria in order to be considered eligible for top lists, entry standards, world rankings, and world records.
+An international official expert at the IAAF, which was the former name of World Athletics (until 2019), has approved the route.
+The organisers also claim that the event meets specific criteria for eligibility for top lists, entry standards, world rankings, and world records.
 That said, there is no record or mention that the event complies with World Athletics rules, and no valid International Course Measurement Certificate has been sighted.

 Marrakesh Marathon course sticker